Scholz’s coalition suffers EU election blow – exit polls

 Under the current coalition government, Berlin has faced rising energy bill costs and the risk of recession, following the escalation of the Russia-Ukraine conflict and fallout from sanctions imposed on Moscow.
 Green lobbying, meanwhile, has closed the last three of Germany’s nuclear power plants in April of last year.
 The IMF has projected Germany’s GDP to be all but stalled this year, estimated to grow by 0.2% in 2024.

+Meanwhile, the left-wing Sahra Wagenknecht Alliance (BSW), a party formed by Wagenknecht and former Left Party politicians less than a year ago, has managed to gain some 6% of the votes.
+The BSW has leaned left on economic policy, but similar to some conservatives lobbied against uncontrolled migration.
+In the run-up to the EU elections, Wagenknecht warned against further escalation of the Ukraine conflict and allowing Kiev the use of Western arms in cross-border strikes, urging the West to “stop playing with fire.”

 The largest among the 27 member states of the EU, Germany currently holds 96 seats in the European Parliament.
-European Commission President Ursula von der Leyen is a member of the CDU.
+European Commission President Ursula von der Leyen is a member of the CDU, which is part of the largest European People’s Party (EPP) group in the European Parliament.